 Rick James has more than 25 years’ experience working with NGOs in Africa, Latin America and Europe.
 He has worked with INTRAC since its inception more than 20 years ago.
 He focuses on organisational change specialising in strategy and leadership development.
 He has consulted for more than 100 NGOs, faith-based organisations and official aid agencies, and has published over 50 articles and books.
 He has a PhD in NGO Management from City University and is a Visiting Fellow in the Faculty of Management at CASS.

-Visiting lecturers on the NGO Management course have included: Richard Bennett, Acord Board Member, Kenya; Nicki Feltham, Head Government Partnership, Save the Children; Anna Feuchtwang, Chief Executive, EveryChild; Professor David Lewis, LSE; Sarah Mistry, Director of Effectiveness and Learning, BOND; and Peter Moore, ActionAid International.
+Visiting lecturers on the NGO Management course have included: Richard Bennett, Acord Assembly, Kenya; Anna Feuchtwang, formerly: Chief Executive, EveryChild; Bev Jones, formerly: International Director, CAFOD; Professor David Lewis, LSE; Carolyn Miller, Chair, INTRAC; Sarah Mistry, Director of Effectiveness and Learning, BOND; and Peter Moore, ActionAid International.

 All students will be highly motivated graduate-level people who bring a wide range of professional competencies, skills and experience from a wide range of backgrounds.
 Gender is evenly balanced across all the courses and there are no age barriers.

-In general we ask for a good first degree, normally a 2.1 Honours degree from a British University or an equivalent qualification from a leading overseas institution; and three or more year’s relevant experience at a senior level.
+In general we ask for a good first degree, normally an upper second-class honours degree from a British University or an equivalent qualification from a leading overseas institution; and three or more year’s relevant experience at a senior level.
 In exceptional cases we will also accept those without a degree but with significant work experience.

 Past students have come from NGOs of all sizes, as well as foundations, business and the public sector.
 Their feedback has been very positive: